AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 - Should not be blank.
 - Should be case-sensitive.
 - Can contain any amount of alphanumeric characters, spaces, and special characters.
-- May not include bride and groom's name.
+- Does not have to match the name of the bride and groom.
+You can name your wedding to what you see fit.

 **Dates:**

 - The `DATE` Parameter has to be in the format `DDMMYYYY`.
   - e.g `25122025` for the 25th December 2025
 - Can be any date, past, present or future.
+We allow past dates for cases such as keeping records on past wedding events.

 </box>